Table of Contents

 The upper of these soft shoes are made of a lined, synthetic material called Clarino, which looks similar to suede.
 It has extremely little stretch compared to other synthetics and also doesn’t have a bad odor like other synthetics.
 The tongue of the shoe not only helps the laces the digging into the foot during climbs, but it is perforated to allow for maximum breathability.

 The stickiness combined with stiffness means this shoe is amazing for reaching and thin edges.
-Despite looking smooth, the C4 sole actually has microscope nubs all along it which is what provides it’s amazing grip.
+Despite looking smooth, the C4 sole actually has microscope nubs all along with it which is what provides its amazing grip.

 The last of the Quantum is a little bit larger than other Five Ten shoes and is also slightly less aggressive in stiffness and shape.
 There is still an obvious downturn, but the widened last makes it feel more comfortable without forsaking ability.
 Despite the shape of it, the Quantum actually allows for the foot to sit fairly naturally compared to others.